nteract/global-sprint/projects/dev-docs/README.md

 #### Documenting exported functions and other objects

 TODO: Confirm if this will be a focus and which tools we will use.
-Will we build package docs indidually or can we build the whole monorepo together?
+Will we build package docs individually or can we build the whole monorepo together?
 Can we incorporate styleguide docs together or do we keep components separate?

 Topics to cover: